-Throttle the engine: The limitations of JSSlow, described in Section VII could be avoided if the throttle mechanism were embedded into the JavaScript interpreter, or engine, itself.
+The limitations of JSSlow, described in Section 7 could be avoided if the throttle mechanism were embedded into the JavaScript interpreter, or engine, itself.
 The interpreter main loop could simply decide on whether to yield or sleep on each iteration.
 This would provide a very fine grain throttle while not changing any JavaScript syntax or semantics.
 Furthermore, since the throttle would be part of the browser implementation, instead of embedded into the JavaScript code itself, as in JSSlow, there would be no code expansion limitation nor any continuation passing overhead.

-We examined two JavaScript engines, V8 and SpiderMonkey, with the goal of evaluating the challenges of such an implementation.
-In both cases, we were able to add a call to nanosleep() at the beginning of an interpretation step.
+We examined two JavaScript engines, V8 and Spider-Monkey, with the goal of evaluating the challenges of such an implementation.
+In both cases, we were readily able to find good points at which to add throttling.